indrarahul/indrarahul-codes/_posts/2020-07-24-google-summer-of-code.md

 <div style="display: flex; flex-direction: column; align-items: center;">
 <img src="/assets/img/cern/monit.png" alt="drawing" width="300"/>
-<span>Hello</span>
+<span>SSB parser diagram</span>
 </div>

-What about SSB Ticketing System ?
+What about SSB Ticketing System then?

-There was no need of parser for SSB Ticketing System. monit tool was developed by CMS.
-Query InfluxDB/ES data sources in MONIT via Grafana proxy SSB alerts in JSON format is given on standard output.
-We piped stdout to .json file and saved to disk.
+There was no need of parser for SSB Ticketing System. monit tool was already developed by CMS team.
+It queries InfluxDB/ES data sources in MONIT via Grafana proxy.
+The SSB alerts in JSON format is printed on std output.
+We piped stdout to .json file and saved it to the disk.
+This fulfills the goal of the parser.

 Ref :- <a target="_blank" href="https://github.com/dmwm/CMSMonitoring/blob/master/src/go/MONIT/monit.go">monit</a>

-**MONIT Query**
+Below is an example of such query.

 `monit -query=$query -dbname=$dbname -token=$token -dbid=$dbid > ssb_data.json`

+So far we have developed parser and found a way to convert both GGUS & SSB alerts in JSON files.
+But still we are far away from ingesting them to AlertManager.
+Let's see how we are doing it, shall we?

 ## Alerting Module
 <br>
 <div style="display: flex; flex-direction: column; align-items: center;">
 <img src="/assets/img/cern/alert_mod.png" alt="drawing" width="400"/>
-<span>Hello</span>
+<span>Alerting module diagram</span>
 </div>

-Components Developed
+#### Building Blocks
 - fetch
 - convert
 - post